Academy Sports and Outdoors Logo

 Line Roller

-The line roller is the surface your line travels over as it’s reeled in and what makes your fishing line glide smoothly as you cast.
-It is situated at the end of the ball bearing wire.
-Too much friction in the line roller caused by rough surfaces and uneven edges is not only annoying, but can cause your fishing line to twist, weaken, or even break.
+It is situated at the end of the ball-bearing wire.
+Too much friction in the line roller caused by rough surfaces and uneven edges is not only annoying.
+It can also cause your fishing line to twist, weaken, or even break.

 Spool

-The spool holds the fishing line and, along with the drag system, controls the casting distance and precision.
-This means spools are the most common point on the reel where the line tangles.
+Spools are the most common point on the reel where the line tangles.
 Line is secured on the spool by wrapping it around the axis.
-Spools have certain line capacity, so make sure to check the reel specifications to ensure the right fit for the type, length, and weight of the fishing line you are using.
+Spools have a certain line capacity.
+Always check the reel specifications to ensure the right fit for the type, length, and weight of the fishing line you are using.

 Line Guide

-The line guide ensures that your fishing line is spooled evenly on a baitcast reel spool.
-This feature enables the fishing line to move freely out into the water during casting and back again during the retrieve.
+Line guides help the fishing line move freely out into the water during casting and back again during the retrieve.
 It moves back and forth from one end of the spool to the other end as you rotate the reel handle – similar to an old typewriter’s motion.

 Spool Tension Knob